 The Soothsayer of Doha

 I was, by most accounts, a demon-child.
 I was avoided, taunted, and warded off by the pious and the superstitious daily.
 Had they but given me a chance, they would have realized what a sweet child I was.
 Or so my mother thought.
+She had the sweetest hands.
+Sweet and brown like halvahs.
+And whenever she smoothed my unruly auburn hair, I would think of them and she would lead me into the kitchen where they were always fresh.

 “It's hot,” my mother warned.
 I engulfed one anyway, relaxing as it melted in my mouth and released its sapid flavor.